sbt/sbt-native-packager/README.md

 This is a work in process project.
 The goal is to be able to bundle up Scala software built with SBT for native packaging systems, like deb, rpm, homebrew, msi.

+## Issues/Discussions

+*  **Discussion/Questions**:
+  If you wish to ask questions about the native packager, we're very active on [Stack Overflow](http://stackoverflow.com/questions/tagged/sbt).
+You can either use the `sbt` tag or the `sbt-native-packager` tag.
+They also have far better search support for working around issues.
+* **Docs**:
+   Our docs are [available online](http://scala-sbt.org/sbt-native-packager).
+If you'd like to help improve the docs, they're part of this repository in the `src/sphinx` directory.
+* **Issues/Feature Requests**:
+  Finally, any bugs or features you find you need, please report to our [issue tracker](https://github.com/sbt/sbt-native-packager/issues/new).

 ## Installation ##

 Add the following to your `project/plugins.sbt` file: